juntyr/compression-safeguards/README.md

 SZ3's error compression can provide higher compression ratios if most data elements are expected to violate the error bound, e.g. when wrapping a lossy compressor that does *not* bound its errors.
 However, SZ3 has a higher byte overhead than `numcodecs-safeguards` if all elements already satisfy the bound.

 **TLDR:** You can use SZ3 to transform a *known* *unbounded* lossy compressor into an (absolute) error-bound compressor.
-Use `numcodecs-safeguards` to wrap *any* compressor (unbounded, best-effort bounded, or strictly bounded) to guarantee it is error bounded.
+Use `compression-safeguards` to guarantee a variety of safety requirements for *any* compressor (unbounded, best-effort bounded, or strictly bounded).

 ## Citation

 Please cite this work as follows:

-> Tyree, J. (2025). `numcodecs-safeguards` &ndash; Fearless lossy compression using safeguards.
-Available from: <https://github.com/juntyr/numcodecs-safeguards>
+> Tyree, J. (2025). `compression-safeguards` &ndash; Fearless lossy compression using safeguards.
+Available from: <https://github.com/juntyr/compression-safeguards>

 Please also refer to the [CITATION.cff](CITATION.cff) file and refer to <https://citation-file-format.github.io> to extract the citation in a format of your choice.